15 Books With “Touch Her and You Die Trope” You’ll Love

 When Elena and Nicholas officially meet, they both cannot stand each other.
 Nicholas is insufferable and unfortunately won’t leave her alone either.
 He is her future brother-in-law but the way he looks at her makes things more difficult and confusing.

-10. Forget Me Not Bombshell (Mafia Wars #5) by Caroline Peckham and Susanne Valenti
+12. Forget Me Not Bombshell by Caroline Peckham and Susanne Valenti

 Romance Tropes: Touch Her and You Die Trope, Dark Mafia Romance, Reverse Harem Romance.